unicode-org/message-format-wg/exploration/open-close-expressions.md

 This solution consists of adding new placeholder syntax:
 `{foo}`, `{/foo}`, and `{foo/}`.
+The data model and the runtime considerations are the same as in the proposed solution.

 ```
 This is {html:strong}bold{/html:strong} and this is {html:img alt=|an image|/}.